zenakuten/utquery/README.md

 ## Running

 ### Linux
-You will need a valid `cdkey` file (not provided) in the same folder as the executable for the internet tab to function.
-You should be able to find it at `~/.ut2004/System/cdkey`
+The app will read your installed key from `~/.ut2004/System/cdkey`, if not found will try to read from `cdkey` file.
+Configuration is stored in `~/.utquery`

 ### Windows
 The app will read your installed key, if not found will try to read from `cdkey` file.
+Configuration is stored in the application install folder.

 ### Command line options